 Since its conception in 2005, the Romanian Bear Sanctuary has grown to become the country's epicentre for the care of European Brown Bears.
 It has rescued over 70 bears, and the number is always increasing.
-This type of bear conservation allows you to get up close with bears on a daily basis and help to educate tourists on the important of bear conservation.
-A chance like this to work with bears and become a bear conservation volunteer in the process does not come around too often, so why not find out more today!
+Volunteering with bears allows you to help educate tourists on the importance of their conservation, as well as an opportunity to work with bears up close by helping to provide food, maintain enclosures and more!

 The European brown bears are noted as of least concern by the IUCN.
 With over 200,000 remaining in the wild, the bear population is still strong and healthy.
 However, if their habitat continues to be destroyed at such a rapid rate then they will begin to suffer.

 The Bornean sun bears on the other hand are classed as vulnerable, which means a sudden change in their numbers could affect their population much more drastically.
 The world’s smallest species of bear needs the biggest amount of help you can give!

 Like their Bornean cousins, the Giant Pandas are also classed as vulnerable after being removed from the endangered list in 2016.
 This iconic animal may be on the road to recovery, but without continued conservation efforts this could change.
 By taking the chance to work with pandas, you will be aiding their chances of survival.

 Bears are facing big and overwhelming threats to their populations.
 They are: